 Financial assets and financial liabilities are recognised when the Fund becomes a party to the contractual provisions of the instrument.
-The Fund records investments in trade finance investments and Sukuks and bonds on a 'trade date' basis.
+The Fund records its investments on a 'trade date' basis.

-At initial recognition, the Fund measures a financial asset or financial liability at its fair value plus or minus, in the case of a financial asset or financial liability not at fair value through income statement (FVIS), transaction costs that are incremental and directly attributable to the acquisition or issue of the financial asset or financial liability, such as fees and commissions.
+At initial recognition, the Fund measures a financial asset or financial liability at its fair value plus or minus, in the case of a financial asset or financial liability not at FVIS, transaction costs that are incremental and directly attributable to the acquisition or issue of the financial asset or financial liability, such as fees and commissions.
 Transaction costs of financial assets and financial liabilities carried at FVIS are expensed in the statement of comprehensive income.
-Immediately after initial recognition, an ECL allowance is recognised for financial assets measured at amortised cost, as described in Note 3.5.3, which results in an accounting loss being recognised in the statement of comprehensive income when an asset is newly originated.
+Immediately after initial recognition, an ECL allowance is recognised for financial assets measured at amortised cost, as described in Note 3.5, which results in an accounting loss being recognised in the statement of comprehensive income when an asset is newly originated.
 The financial liabilities are subsequently measured at amortised cost unless it has been designated at FVIS.

-3.5.2 Classification and measurement of financial assets
+3.4.2 Classification and measurement of financial assets at FVIS